How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 Once done this at least puts the freelancers quote on equal(ish) footing with Real World value, making the project more likely to be signed-off by the prospective client because they can see the correlation.

-Charging per hour or per project ^
+Charging per hour or per project

 However, even though the hourly rate may now be determined, a problem presents itself in terms of input not always equating to output.
-In other words whilst "charging by the hour" tends to favour relatively small, short duration projects, on larger, more complex or sustained tasks, the calculation could (and often does) result in work being cost prohibitive to produce.
-In such instances it may be better to price per project based on previous experience or using a sliding scale of appreciation/depreciation.
+In other words whilst “charging by the hour” tends to favour relatively small, short duration projects, on larger, more complex or sustained tasks, the calculation could (and often does) result in work being cost prohibitive to produce.
+In such instances it may be better to price per project based on previous projects or using a sliding scale of appreciation/depreciation.

 Note: for further ideas on quoting based on per-project rates refer to calculations outlined in the “some examples” section Note below.

-Currency conversion & International freelance work ^
+Currency conversion & International freelance work

-The implications of this are significant because it means, whilst attempting to determine hourly base rates, source data used for calculations may inadvertently sell either/or/both the freelancer and/or client short.
+The implications of this are significant because it means whilst attempting to determine hourly base rates, source data used to determine calculations may inadvertently sell either/or/both the freelancer and/or client short.
 In other words $48,000 USD is not mutually equivalent to £48,000 GBP, nor is $23hr USD mutually equivalent to £23hr GBP because of currency value and purchasing power inequality.

 Note: incidentally $23hr USD equates to £13hr which is a little over the average wage of £12.62 for the UK (figures for 2011).
 The average hourly rate for the USA in 2013 was $23.86.